kurt-krueckeberg/pn/update-on-treatments-for-neuropathy.md

 prescribed cymbalta.
 I told them it gives insomnia.
 So the prescribe--guess--Effexor, anti-depressant, a class of medication that worsens dry eye.

 I think I also too it once like ten years ago in Dallas.
-I caused me heartburn.
+It caused me heartburn.

 Back to the call from Megan.
 It was pleasantly surprised that she listened for ten mintues while I described in detail the side effects--the worsening of my dry eye syndrome, the inability to read for pleasure--that both anti-convusives like gabapentin and pregabalin and tricyclics like amytriptyline, nortriptyline, etc cause.